 Attempting to perform any insert/write on SpatiaLite skipping the appropriate library support simply produces broken (corrupted) DB-files.

-Important notice: when the underlaying libspatialite is v.2.3.1 (or any previous version) any Geometry will be casted to 2D [XY], because earlier versions of this library are simply able to support 2D [XY] dimensions.
+Important notice: when the underlying libspatialite is v.2.3.1 (or any previous version) any Geometry will be casted to 2D [XY], because earlier versions of this library are simply able to support 2D [XY] dimensions.
 Version 2.4.0 (or any subsequent) is required in order to support 2.5D [XYZ].

 INIT_WITH_EPSG=YES/NO: (Starting with GDAL 1.8.0) Insert the content of the EPSG CSV files

 into the spatial_ref_sys table.
 Defaults to NO for regular SQLite databases.

-Please note: if SPATIALITE=YES and the underlaying libspatialite is v2.4 or v3.X, INIT_WITH_EPSG is ignored; those library versions will unconditionally load the EPSG dataset into the spatial_ref_sys table when creating a new DB (self-initialization).
+Please note: if SPATIALITE=YES and the underlying libspatialite is v2.4 or v3.X, INIT_WITH_EPSG is ignored; those library versions will unconditionally load the EPSG dataset into the spatial_ref_sys table when creating a new DB (self-initialization).
 Starting with libspatialite 4.0, INIT_WITH_EPSG defaults to YES, but can be set to NO.

 FORMAT=WKB/WKT/SPATIALITE: Controls the format used for the geometry column.
 By default WKB (Well Known Binary) is used.
 This is generally more space and processing efficient, but harder to inspect or use in simple applications than WKT (Well Known Text).
 SpatiaLite extension uses its own binary format to store geometries and you can choose it as well.
 It will be selected automatically when SpatiaLite database is opened or created with SPATIALITE=YES option.
 SPATIALITE value is available starting with GDAL 1.7.0.

 LAUNDER=YES/NO: Controls whether layer and field names will be laundered for easier use in SQLite.
-Laundered names will be convered to lower case and some special characters(' - #) will be changed to underscores.
+Laundered names will be converted to lower case and some special characters(' - #) will be changed to underscores.
 Default to YES.

 SPATIAL_INDEX=YES/NO: (Starting with GDAL 1.7.0) If the database is of the SpatiaLite flavour, and if OGR is linked against libspatialite, this option can be used to control if a spatial index must be created.
 Default to YES.